What to Pack for United States

 December, January, February

-Add: Insulated winter coat, Thermal base layers, Warm hat, scarf, gloves, Waterproof boots
+Add: Insulated waterproof coat, Thermal base layers, Warm hat and gloves, Waterproof boots

 Luggage Recommendation